 You looked past her timidness and saw a beautiful, thoughtful, deliberate little girl.
 You protected her against hurt from other children that might have crushed her bruised soul.
 You brought out her assertiveness and helped her stand up for herself.
 In our home she was given many opportunities to work through conflict and develop those skills but your place was her retreat, her haven.
 A place where she could play in peace; where her non-confrontational and introverted soul was nurtured.

-You observed Penny from the beginning.
+You observed her from the beginning.
 You let her grow in her own unique way and you carefully watched.
 Your reflections in her day journal showed me you ‘got her’.
 And though it pains me to say, I think perhaps that sometimes you ‘got her’ more than we did.
-I love this though and I can see that Penny’s uniqueness has not just been fostered but treasured as you lovingly described her quaint little tendencies.
+I love this though and I can see that my daughter’s uniqueness has not just been fostered but treasured, as you lovingly described her quaint little tendencies.

 Sorry for doubting,